adamrodger/adamrodger.github.com/_posts/2018-10-25-unit-testing-with-mocks.md

 logic, then another class that applies some sorting logic (let's assume the logic is complicated enough that we don't want to do it just in here).
 It's just a co-ordinator class, it doesn't really do any logic of its own.

+## These Are Not the tests You're Looking For

 Imagine the test:

 ```cs